 - Client side log files, from the RP side.
 These logs should include necessary details about the client side application flow.

 - A text file with the filename

-OpenID-Certification-plan-url.txtcontaining the url for the test plan results page.
+OpenID-Certification-plan-url.txtcontaining the URL(s) for each test plan results page.
 (Note that if this URL doesn’t end with

 The certification package should consist of a single .zip file containing all the files and using the paths above.
 The filename should contain the name of the organization, the software being certified, the profile being certified to, the client authentication type and the current date.
 For example, a certification request by the ProseWare organization of its “Humongous Identity” software for the RP FAPI-RW profile, second implementers draft, using OAuth MTLS client authentication on April 1, 2019 should use a filename like